Viseu is a city in central Portugal, located in the historical province of

 Located in the heart of Viseu, it occupies land that once belonged to

-the medieval Quinta de Maçorim and the Convent of Santo António dos
+the medieval Quinta de Maçorim and the Convent of Saint Anthony of the

 -